natanielruiz/deep-head-pose/README.md

 Please open an issue if you have an problem.

-Some very cool implementation of this work on other platforms by some cool people:
+Some very cool implementations of this work on other platforms by some cool people:

 [Gluon](https://github.com/Cjiangbpcs/gazenet_mxJiang)